xlladdins/xll/docs/Excel4MacrosE-G.md

 **FREADLN**(**file\_num**)

-File\_num    is the unique ID number of the file you want to read data from.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique ID number of the file you want to read data from.
 File\_num is returned by a previously executed FOPEN function.
 If file\_num is not valid, FREADLN returns the \#VALUE\! error value.

 **Example**